AhmedKamelMetwally/GenerativeAi/README.md

 # GenerativeAi
-Generative AI projects
-Resume Data Extraction with LangChain & Ollama
+AI-Powered Resume Parser Web App — Built with Streamlit + LangChain + Ollama

-Built an AI-powered application using LangChain and ChatOllama to automatically extract structured data from unstructured resumes (PDFs).
-The system processes resume content to identify and extract key fields like name, email, university, degree, company, and job title, outputting the information in JSON format.
-This project leverages ChatOllama's capabilities to create intelligent chat-based models for document processing, streamlining resume data extraction for recruitment and HR automation.
+I just completed a personal project that extracts structured information from PDF resumes using AI.
+No more manual scanning — just upload a file and get clean, structured JSON data in seconds! 💡

+ What it does:
+Upload a PDF resume
+Extract key fields like:

+First Name

+Last Name

+Email

+University

+Degree

+Company

+Job Title
+ Display results in a neat JSON format

+ Tech Stack:
+Streamlit for the interactive web app

+LangChain for prompt chaining

+Ollama (Gemma model) for local LLM inference

+PyPDFLoader to handle resume text extraction

+Pydantic for JSON data validation